slawekradzyminski/awesome-testing.com/_posts/2025-12-23-ai-testing-skills.md

 Picture the early LLM era as hiring a brilliant theorist… and then locking them in a room with nothing but a keyboard.

-They could talk—beautifully.
-They could draft plans, invent APIs, explain architectures, even write convincing pseudo-code.
+They could talk, draft plans, invent APIs, explain architectures, even write convincing pseudo-code.
 But they couldn’t touch anything.
 No filesystem.
 No browser.
 No database.
 No “run it and see”.

 So if you wanted anything resembling a workflow — analyse → decide → act → verify → report — you had to fake it with [prompt chaining](https://www.promptingguide.ai/techniques/prompt_chaining): break the work into steps, call the model repeatedly, and feed each output into the next prompt.
 It occasionally worked, but it was brittle in all the ways any multi-step pipeline is brittle: